Foraging

 In The Distracted Mind: Ancient Brains in a High-Tech World, the authors talk about this notion of foraging ā€” how weā€™re constantly foraging for new and novel information and thatā€™s hijacked in todayā€™s modern tech world.

 You might think of foraging like a graph traversal, where each node has some resources that can be exploited and depleted.
 Modern foraging is swiping on TikTok, Tinder, NYTimes, or Amazon.
-Or walking through Times Square and deciding what to look at and what to eat.
+Or walking through Times Square and deciding what to look at and what to eat amongst the banquet of options.

 For much of my life, to keep foraging was more critical to better navigate the world; to push back into going to school after dropping out, to work on academic & social & physical improvement to support myself, to progress faster through a career to better support myself and family.

 The need for more has always been a major driver, and boy did it drive.
-But after the necessity went away ā€” working in arguably the most privileged industry in the world ā€” the fight-or-flight didnā€™t vanish.
+But after the necessity went away ā€” working in one of the most privileged industries in the world ā€” the fight-or-flight didnā€™t vanish.
 Peace didnā€™t suddenly arrive after Maslowā€™s hierarchy of needs felt mostly met, lifestyle creep just settled in instead.
-The pyramid kept growing; the bar kept moving for depression to be satiated.

 Perhaps the unsustainable part is that skiing not feeling as fun or novel after the twentieth time doesnā€™t mean you should move on to paragliding, that jumping between six topics in a single conversation or twenty different work tasks in a day doesnā€™t feel totally sane for those youā€™re around.
 Sometimes, the same people and places and experiences youā€™ve had in your life just donā€™t feel as meaningful anymore.